Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

 You would usually specialise in one area, such as:

-- generalist - working on projects that range across all of the above.
+- generalist work which includes projects that range across all of the above.

 As an urban designer, you'll need to: